 The time and frequency of Board meetings is reviewed annually.
-Presently, the Board meets every 4-6 weeks.
+Presently, the Board meets every 8 weeks.
 Papers are usually sent out a week in advance.

-All meetings currently take place in Falkirk, so applicants need to consider the logistics of participation.
+Meetings normally take place in Falkirk, so applicants need to consider the logistics of participation.
+Joining the meeting using digital means has become more normal and there is an acceptance that this may be the preferred means on some occasions.

-As well as preparing for and attending Board meetings you may take on additional responsibilities, for example, you may choose to become a lead member for a short life piece of work.
+As well as preparing for and attending Board meetings you may take on additional responsibilities.
+For example, you may choose to become a lead member for a short life piece of work.
 This additional time commitment is not normally onerous and involves occasional meetings and phone or email contact with Braveheart staff.
 6. Expenses

 Board members are not paid for their duties, however, the cost of travel to and from meetings and other Braveheart events can be claimed.
-Additional administration costs (such as the cost of printing papers) can be reimbursed in agreement with the Manager.
+Additional administration costs (such as the cost of printing papers) can be reimbursed in agreement with the General Manager.

 7. How to apply